This is the question I've been asking myself since the first time I read Mary Shelley's epic gothic novel.

 I see the same thing Mary Shelley saw in her time.

-I call this the complicity of writers.
+I call this complicity between writers.

 Anyway, I'm very excited to see this new version of Frankenstein by the visionary and brilliant Guillermo del Toro.